Skip to main content

 Julia explored the largest underground cave network in Europe with other NC State students during her semester abroad.

-Adapting With Help from the Pack
+Adapting with help from the Pack

 Koehler headed into undergraduate graduation in May of 2020 facing an uncertain job market.
 She turned to Wilson College faculty, who advised her to pursue a master’s degree.